condef5/notify-space/README.md

 notify({
   text: "See you space cowboy ...",  // Message to be displayed
-  duration: 4000. // Notificacion duration, it's optional, by default is `2000`
+  duration: 4000, // Notificacion duration, it's optional, by default is `2000`
-  theme: 'dark'. // Theme available => ['light', 'dark', 'success'], by default is `white` })
+  theme: 'dark' // Theme available => ['light', 'dark', 'success'], by default is `dark` })

+// or just

+notify("The space is wonderful")

 ```